-I am from Anchorage, Alaska and I have been at RIT for the past 5 years.
-I have worked at the Deaf Studies Laboratory as a Research Assistant during this time and obtained my bachelor’s in Clinical Psychology with a minor in Criminal Justice.
-I am currently working on my master’s degree in Experimental Psychology.
-My goal is to obtain my PhD in Brain and Cognitive Sciences and become a researcher.
-My research interests are language and how the brain develops specifically in relation to signed languages.
+Jessica is from Anchorage, Alaska and was at RIT for the 6 years.
+She has worked at the Deaf Studies Laboratory as a Research Assistant during that time and obtained her bachelor’s degree in Clinical Psychology with a minor in Criminal Justice.
+Jessica earned her master’s degree in Experimental Psychology from RIT.
+She is now pursuing her PhD in Developmental Psychology at the University of Connecticut and plans to become a researcher.
+Jessica’s research interests are language and how the brain develops, specifically in relation to signed languages.

-I was raised in Rochester, NY.
-I come from a deaf family.
-I have an AS degree in Laboratory Science Technology from NTID, and a BS degree in Environmental Science from RIT.
-I am currently working on a MS degree in Environmental Science at RIT.
-My current research project with Dr. Todd Pagano is to investigate the chemical components in the vapors of electronic cigarettes and how they impact lung health.
-After I receive my master’s degree, I plan to enter a Ph.D. program in Toxicology.
-The Bridges Program is helping me with the transition from graduate school to my chosen Ph.D. program.
-There are not many Deaf scientists with doctorate degrees, so I want to prove to everybody that Deaf people can accomplish this goal.
-Having a Ph.D. will improve my future by providing more opportunities: working for the government, becoming a professor, or being an independent researcher.
-My dream would be to work for the government for a number of years, then become a professor at a university or high school.
-As a professor, I would like to continue to conduct research, and mentor students to provide them with valuable research experience.
+Gloria says the Bridges Program helped her with the transition from graduate school to her chosen Ph.D. program.
+There are not many Deaf scientists with doctorate degrees, so she wants to prove to everybody that Deaf people can accomplish this goal.
+Having a Ph.D. will improve her future by providing more opportunities: working for the government, becoming a professor, or being an independent researcher.
+Her dream would be to work for the government for a number of years, then become a professor at a university or high school.
+As a professor, she would like to continue to conduct research, and mentor students to provide them with valuable research experience.